biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 using mapped_mem_ptr = std::unique_ptr<void, mem_unmapper>;
 ```

 Note that we can have a `unique_ptr` to `void`!
-This is fine,
+This is syntactically fine,
 so long as we don't dereference (`*`) or member-access (`->`) it.

-We shouldn't read `unique_ptr<void, ...>` as "managing voidness", but rather:
+Semantically, we shouldn't interpret `unique_ptr<void, ...>` as "managing voidness", but rather:

-- We have a pointer, `void*`, that refers to some resource (in this case, a region of memory);
+- We have a pointer, `void*`, that refers to some resource (in this case, a region of memory)
-- We clean up the resource referred to by the pointer
+- The pointer is used to clean up the resource referred to

 As with all customized `unique_ptr`,
-it is highly recommended to provide a factory function as a substitute for `make_unique`:
+it is recommended to provide a factory function to fill the role of `make_unique`:

 ```cpp
 [[nodiscard]] inline mapped_mem_ptr make_mapped_mem(void* addr, size_t length, int prot, int flags, int fd, off_t offset) {